syncany/syncany-docs/source/security.rst

 ========
 **WORK IN PROGRESS: This is a work in progress.
 We are currently just copying relevant content in the corresponding chapters, and sorting stuff out.
 Feel free to contribute!**

 Syncany takes security very seriously.
 Our goal is to protect the confidentiality of user data stored on remote servers -- meaning that whatever leaves the local computer is encrypted.
+This chapter explains the **security concepts** of Syncany to the interested user in a hopefully understandable way.
+Due to the complexity of the subject, however, this is a rather technical chapter.
+If you just want to use Syncany, **you can safely skip this chapter**.

 .. contents::